Skip to Content

 German Shepherds with ADHD will portray behavior problems such as hyperactivity, inability to pay attention, being easily distracted, impulsiveness, poor social skills, aggressive responses, fear, and sensitivity to noise.

-The consensus seems to reign about the interaction between genetic and environmental factors in ADHD.
 Concerning genes, the German Shepherd has been named among the breeds most prone to ADHD.
 Research has also listed some of the environmental factors impacting ADHD in dogs:

 • Level of affection received from the owner